MicrosoftDocs/azure-dev-docs/articles/go/sdk/authentication/credential-chains.md

 # Credential chains in the Azure Identity client library for Go

-The Azure Identity client library provides *credentials*&mdash;public classes that implement the azcore library's [TokenCredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore#TokenCredential) protocol.
+The Azure Identity client library provides *credentials*&mdash;public classes that implement the azcore library's [TokenCredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore#TokenCredential) interface.
 A credential represents a distinct authentication flow for acquiring an access token from Microsoft Entra ID.
 These credentials can be chained together to form an ordered sequence of authentication mechanisms to be attempted.

 ## How a chained credential works